borogk/hsweeper/README.md

 | On cells, where amount of adjacent `⚑` matches the number | Reveal unmarked adjacent cells (known as "chording") |
 | On cells with `♥`                                         | Pick up extra life                                   |
 | After game over                                           | Restart game                                         |

+> [!NOTE]
+> Design ideas behind having this control scheme:
+> 1. Mostly play with a single button (other than moving the cursor of course).
+> 2. Minimize risk of losing by accident, as it puts flags on unrevealed cells, rather than revealing them.
+> 3. Force-revealing cells requires a more conscious decision to press separate `R` button.

 ### Future support notice